Patio Tomatoes: What & How to Grow

 Pot size matters!
 Be sure your container is large enough for your tomato plant.
 Yes, the varieties you will use may be smaller than tomatoes grown on the ground.
 But they still need plenty of space to spread their roots.
 It’s best to pick a pot or container of medium to large size with suitable drainage holes.
 Excess water can cause fungal diseases and more.

-• For determinate tomatoes, look for a pot at least 18″ in diameter.
+- Look for a pot at least 18″ in diameter for determinate tomatoes.

-• For indeterminate tomatoes, you’ll need a pot with at least a 24″ diameter.
+- You’ll need a pot with at least a 24″ diameter for indeterminate tomatoes.

-Pro Tip: Unless the pot is huge, avoid overcrowding by having just one tomato plant in each container.
+Pro Tip: Unless the pot is huge, have just one tomato plant in each container to avoid overcrowding.

 Pro Tip: Take a look at my guide on Tricks to Fill a Large Planter.

-Patio tomatoes need lots of sunlight and will grow best during the late spring to early fall.
+Patio tomatoes need lots of sunlight and will grow best in late spring to early fall.
 So, plant your seeds in April for a July to September harvest of your container tomatoes.

 However, if you get a later start on your patio tomato project, you’ll want to purchase seedlings in small pots from your local garden centers rather than seeds.
 That way, you can get a head start and plant them by the end of May or early June.